ericholscher/django-kong/docs/source/index.rst

 Get the code
 -------------

 The `source <http://github.com/ericholscher/django-kong>`_ is available on Github.
-A 0.1 release will be uploaded to Pypi soon, after a few of the blemishes have been worked out.
 I would like to thank `Nathan Borror <http://nathanborror.com>`_ for the design parts that are pretty :)

 Contents